How can I quickly obtain a certificate of heredity?

 To draw up the deed of inheritance, take the following documents to the notary:

-- an extract of the death certificate ;
+- a copy of the death certificate ;

 - the marriage certificate and the marriage contract ;